neverset123/Self-Driving-Car/README.md

 #### naive bayes
 "naive" is because features contribute independently.
 Gaussian Naive Bayes: individual probalities have gaussian distributions

 ### behavior control
 #### finite state machine
-suitable for small state space, such as high way driving; should need other approaches in complex scenarios, such as urban driving.
+suitable for small state space, such as high way driving; should need other approaches in complex scenarios, such as urban driving. stuckness detector will trigger exceptional state through waiting timeout or through repeated traversal of a location to overcome stuckness.

 ### Navigation
 #### Methods